Thomascountz/thomascountz/_posts/2020-08-30-types-of-notetaking.md

 > Do you remember what we ended up deciding on Friday?

-In a world of synchrounous-first communication, after an hours long meeting, the last thing I want to do it write down everything we just talked about.
+In a world of synchronous-first communication, after an hours long meeting, the last thing I want to do is write down everything we just talked about.
 More than that, after an hours long meeting, the last *last* thing I want to do is feel like we forgot everything we talked about.

 Sometimes the meetings I'm in are a bit chaotic and cover a lot of ground.
 (Often more like [mob programming](https://en.wikipedia.org/wiki/Mob_programming) than a meeting).
 In these cases, I've found that rapid-fire note taking has allowed me to both 1) keep a reference of what we may have decided and 2) free up my brain to keep listening.